-This blog (called shorts) is a destination to satisfy my cravings for writing, communicating science, discussing code, and talking about books.
+This blog, called shorts, is a destination to satisfy my cravings for writing, communicating science, discussing code, and talking about books.
 The name of the blog also encapsulates my philosophy of being concise and clear in communicating these things; although I have struggled to adhere with this philosphy in the face of great opportunities.

 Science provides intellectual freedom.
 It enables us to explore and understand the nature of reality around us—from tiny atoms, living cells and organisms, to the magnanimous universe.
 Doing science requires a careful and systematic investigation, perseverance, and an unshakable curiosity to seek knowledge.
-However, many mistake the path of science to be cold and lonely.
+Yet, many mistake the path of science to be cold and lonely.
 It is not.
 It cannot be.
-It is the most intellectual and largest collective experience of the mankind.
+It is the largest and most rewarding collective experience of the mankind.

-Lastly, a list (hopefully evolving) of published, public, or in progress work where I have contributed is available on Google Scholar.
+A list (hopefully evolving) of published, public, or in progress work where I have contributed is available on Google Scholar.

 I am hooked to open-source software development — an ambitious outgrowth of my personal interest to create free (as in free speech!) and open-source content.
 In 2016, I was selected for Google Summer of Code program, where I contributed to OpenSNP.org under umbrella of Open Bioinformatics Foundation.

-I was also one of the maintainers and significant contributing member of MetaKGP, a knowledge-wiki for my undergraduate institution.
+I was also one of the maintainers and contributing member of MetaKGP, a knowledge-wiki for my undergraduate institution.

 Few other open-source projects where I have contributed significantly are: